billc0sta/Aerospec/spec/Language Specification.md

 ## Arrays

-Arrays are n-dimensional, indexable, homogeneous, and resizable.
+Arrays are n-dimensional, homogeneous, and resizable.
 Arrays are central to the language, with much built-in syntax specifically for their usage.
 They support complex ranging and selection, as well as a constructor called a builder (a slightly more powerful list comprehension).
 Array expression syntax: `[1, 2, 3, 4, 5]`.
 A specific operator for obtaining the size of an array is `#` (pronounced as "size of"): `#arr` is the size of array `arr`.